prometheus/test-infra/prombench/manifests/prombench/README.md

 ## Prombench Benchmark Scenario Configuration

+> NOTE(bwplotka): This is a custom scenario that changes the scrape preference to PrometheusProto.

 This directory contains resources that are applied (and cleaned) on every benchmark request via `infra` CLI using [`make deploy`](../../Makefile) and cleaned using [`make clean`](../../Makefile).